China, Russia fear the US is boxing them in

 The Americans have a tendency to accuse both countries of exaggerating these claims, but both countries worry that the US is trying to surround the two countries with allies.

-"China has a pretty good relationship with South Korea, and China doesn't want South Korea falling like a domino into a US-led bloc, and let's be honest, there are Americans who argue that's what needed."
+"China has a pretty good relationship with South Korea, and China doesn't want South Korea falling like a domino into a US-led bloc, and let's be honest, there are Americans who argue that's what needed," Delury says.

 Missile policy